 HTML specification is configurable with the Default HTML language level preference on the Languages & Frameworks | Schemas and DTDs page of the IDE settings Control+Alt+S. By default, specification HTML 5.0 from W3C is assumed.

-Creating an HTML file
+Create an HTML file

-RubyMine creates a stub file based on the HTML file template and opens it in the editor., and then select
+RubyMine creates a stub file based on the HTML file template and opens it in the editor.

-Creating references in an HTML file
+Create references in an HTML file

 <img> tag, RubyMine suggests completion for the path to the file you are referencing.